 Building an effective SIEM security use case should focus on three elements: insight, data and analytics.
 Cloud architects and security directors should actually frame use cases as insights, powered by analytics and fueled with data.
 The relationship between these three elements is illustrated below in Fig. 1.

-You should always start off by defining the required data points, which for the most part will be the logs from your organization’s infrastructure.
+You should always start off by defining the required data points for your cloud security use case, which for the most part will be the logs from your organization’s infrastructure.
 Flat files detailing the organization context or HR documents about users may be useful as well.
 Do keep in mind that managing data for SIEM consumption is expensive, so ensure you only provide the data that is actually needed.

 We’d like to note here that bringing some of the data points to your SIEM solution is relatively easy, while others may be difficult.
 Consult the below diagram to understand more: